RauschMax/VMinR/README.md

 If you haven't already generated these from another project then click [here](https://kantarware.visualstudio.com/TNS-AnalyticsDE-VMTools/_git/VMinR).
 Once you are on this screen, you will see a "Clone" button towards the top-right corner of the screen.
 Click on the button, and you will see this pop-up:

+You will find more detailed information in the [KT-BeastRepo.wiki](https://kantarware.visualstudio.com/KT-BeastRepo/_wiki/wikis/KT-BeastRepo.wiki?wikiVersion=GBwikiMaster&pagePath=%2FGetting-Started%2FInstalling-Packages-from-Kantarware).

 ![](doc/gitcred.png)